CyberYoshi64/CTGP7-UpdateTool/README.md

 Modules needed: `requests`

-(Should you not have these modules install them with `pip install`)
+(Should you not have this module, install them with `pip install requests`)

 The script is located in the `originalScript` folder.
 Use the `-h` switch for help on the script syntax.